-A. Data
+A Data

-We obtain data on firms' long-term credit ratings from S&P; these ratings represent S&P's long-term assessment of a firm's overall credit quality but not specific to a particular security issued by the firm.
-These data are made available in Compustat on a monthly basis.
-We transform the credit ratings into an ordinal scale ranging from 1 to 22, where 1 represents a rating of AAA and 22 represents a rating of D (i.e., a smaller numerical value represents a higher rating; see the Appendix for details).
+We obtain data on firms' long-term credit ratings from Standard and Poor's (S&P); these ratings represent S&P's long-term assessment of a firm's overall credit quality but not specific to a particular security issued by the firm.
+This data is made available in Compustat on a monthly basis.
+We transform the credit ratings into an ordinal scale ranging from 1 to 22, where 1 represents a rating of 'AAA' and 22 represents a rating of 'D' (i.e., a smaller numerical value represents a higher rating; see the Appendix for details).
 We collect annual firm financial information from Compustat.
-Our sample spans 1986-2010 and consists of all firms that have an S&P long-term credit rating and are covered by Compustat.
+Our sample spans the time period 1986-2010, and consists of all firms that have an S&P long-term credit rating and are covered by Compustat.
 Information on individual stock returns and returns on the value-weighted index of all stocks comes from the Center for Research in Security Prices (CRSP).

 We obtain data on long-term corporate bonds from the Mergent Fixed Income Securities Database (FISD).
 This database provides both issue characteristics and transaction information for all corporate bond trades among insurance companies from the National Association of Insurance Commissioners (NAIC) since 1995.
 Following Campbell and Taksler (2003), we take the following steps to filter the FISD sample to suit our purpose.
-First, given that insurance companies often limit their investments to investment-grade assets because of regulatory constraints, we exclude speculative-grade bonds from our sample because these trades in the FISD are unlikely to be representative of the general market.
-Next, to ease the computation of yield to maturity for the bond, we restrict our sample to fixed-rate bonds that are not callable, putable, convertible, substitutable, or exchangeable.
-To avoid dealing with currency exchange rates, we consider only U.S.-dollar-denominated bonds issued by domestic issuers.
+First, given that insurance companies often limit their investments to investment grade assets due to regulatory constraints, we exclude speculative grade bonds from our sample because these trades in the FISD database are unlikely to be representative of the general market.
+Next, to ease the computation of yield to maturity for the bond, we restrict our sample to fixed-rate bonds that are not callable, puttable, convertible, substitutable, or exchangeable.
+To avoid dealing with currency exchange rates, we only consider U.S. dollar-denominated bonds issued by domestic issuers.
 We also drop defaulted bond issues.
-Finally, we exclude bonds that are asset backed or include any credit enhancement features because we want the estimated yield to maturity for the bond to be driven solely by the underlying issuer's creditworthiness, and not by credit enhancements that we cannot fully control for in the cross section.
+Finally, we exclude bonds that are asset-backed or include any credit enhancement features because we want the estimated yield to maturity for the bond to be solely driven by the underlying issuer's creditworthiness, and not by credit enhancements that we cannot fully control for in the cross-section.

-B. Key Variables
+B Key Variables

-We measure a firm's exposure to rollover risk using the variable LT-1{t-1} , which is defined as the amount of the firm's long-term debt outstanding at the end of year t - 1 due for repayment in year t (i.e., Compustat item DD1 in year t - 1) scaled by its book value of total assets (Compustat item AT) at the end of year t - 1.
-Firms with a higher value of LT-1{t-1} have a larger amount of long-term debt (relative to their total assets) maturing within year t and hence are likely to be exposed to greater rollover risk.
-Our empirical analysis is focused on $\Delta \text{LT-1}{t-1} \equiv \text{LT-1}{t-1} - \text{LT-1}{t-2}$, which is the year-on-year change in the LT-1 variable.
-Hence, a larger value of $\Delta \text{LT-1}{t-1}$ denotes a larger increase in the firm's exposure to rollover risk.
-As explained in the Introduction, we focus on $\Delta \text{LT-1}$ to take advantage of the sharp variations in LT-1 over time and across firms.
+We measure a firm's exposure to rollover risk using the variable LT- $1{t-1}$ , which is defined as the amount of the firm's long-term debt outstanding at the end of year t-1 due for repayment in year t (i.e., Compustat item dd1 in year t-1) scaled by its book value of total assets (Compustat item at) at the end of year t-1.
+Firms with a higher value of LT- $1{t-1}$ have a larger amount of long-term debt (relative to their total assets) maturing within the year t, and hence are likely to be exposed to greater rollover risk.
+Our empirical analysis is focused on $\Delta LT$ - $1{t-1} \equiv LT$ - $1{t-1} - LT$ - $1{t-2}$ , which is the year-on-year change in the LT-1 variable.
+Hence, a larger value of $\Delta LT$ - $1{t-1}$ denotes a larger increase in the firm's exposure to rollover risk.
+As explained in the Introduction, we focus on $\Delta LT$ -1 in order to take advantage of the sharp variations in LT-1 over time and across firms.